orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 - **Form Runner (accessing form)**
     - All browsers supported by Form Builder (see above)
     - IE11, Edge 18
-        - NOTE: This is probably the latest version of Orbeon Forms to support IE11.
+        - NOTE: IE11 support is now deprecated.
     - Safari Mobile on iOS 15
     - Chrome for Android (stable channel)